Eatham532/Software-Engineering-HSC-Textbook/docs/Year11/ProgrammingFundamentals/ModulePlan.md

 - Learn: determining inputs and outputs; determining the purpose of the algorithm; desk checking and peer checking.

 - Activity: desk-check two branches and record expected outputs.

+- Cross-reference: Builds on control structures from 2.1.

 ### 2.3 Pseudocode and flowcharts